-- 1. ABS eligible for investment under this subsection must be issued by an issuer rated in a rating category of "A" or its equivalent or better for the issuer's debt as provided by a NRSRO and rated in a rating category of "AA" or its equivalent or better by a NRSRO. - 2.
+- 1. ABS eligible for investment under this subsection must be rated in a rating category of "AA" or its equivalent or better by a NRSRO with a maximum remaining maturity of 5 years or less. - 2.
 Purchase of ABS may not exceed 20% of the City's portfolio.